NUTRITION & DIETETICS: PLACEMENT B - 2023/4

 |Practical based assessment||PLACEMENT B||Pass/Fail|

-- Translate theory into practice for patients/clients seen in Placement B
+- Translate theory into practice for service users seen in Placement B

-- Be confident in obtaining information from patients/clients seen in Placement B and give dietary advice
+- Be confident in obtaining information from service users seen in Placement B and give accurate dietary advice

-- Take into account the factors that influence compliance with dietary advice
+- Take into account and consider the factors that influence compliance with dietary advice

 - Manage a small caseload of patients/clients within a given time, ensuring appropriate monitoring and review of care plans